Claim Compensation for Accidents Involving Moving Objects at Work

 First things first, get the injury recorded in the Accident Book, this way a proper account of the events is in place.
 If you feel like the accident wasn’t your fault, or is only partially your fault, get statements from witnesses of the accident at your workplace.
 It might also help to build a sense of what the culture is like at work.
 Pictures of the scene are also useful for visual aids in mapping out the chain of events that lead to the injury.

-What advantages do I have if I claim compensation for being struck by a moving objects if I claim with Friends Legal?
+What advantages do I have if I claim compensation for being struck by a moving objects if I claim with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.